 All of us are aware about the significance of book designing and cover designing for publication.
 It is a crucial process since it is the book cover that instills curiosity in the readers, and the urge to pick it up.
 Both writers and publishers put in a lot of thought and effort into designing the book cover.

-When so much effort and thinking goes into designing a book, do we pay enough attention to the spine of a book?
+When so much effort and thinking goes into designing a book cover, do we pay enough attention to the spine of a book?
 Is it as important like the book cover?
 The simple short answer would be, yes!
 Book spine is the first aspect of a book you notice while walking through a bookstore.
+Be it paperback or hardcover, book spine is an essential part of the cover.
 Designing the book spine might not be appealing like the cover, but its significance can’t be overlooked.

 What is Spine of a Book?